symfony/symfony-docs/deployment.rst

 There are also tools to help ease the pain of deployment.
 Some of them have been specifically tailored to the requirements of Symfony.

-`Deployer`_
-    This is another native PHP rewrite of Capistrano, with some ready recipes for Symfony.

 `Ansistrano`_
     An Ansible role that allows you to configure a powerful deploy via YAML files.